manfredspitze/python-templates/primm-do-now.md

-# PRIMM: Do Now in Pairs
+# PRIMM: Predict The Output / Pairs

 - **PRIMM** is short for (P)redict, (R)un, (I)nvestigate, (M)odify, and (M)ake